codepath/android_guides/Extended-ActionBar-Guide.md

 </manifest>
 ```

 **Note:** Split action bar **only works with Holo-based themes. `splitActionBarWhenNarrow` is **not supported** by `Theme.Material` or the `appcompat-v7` actionbar backport.
-If you wish to use either Theme.Material or appcompat-v7, you will **need to create your own** "split action bar", by having a [[Toolbar at the bottom|Defining-The-ActionBar#toolbar-basics]] of the screen that you populate separately.
+If you wish to use either Theme.Material or appcompat-v7, you will **need to create your own** "split action bar", by having a [[Toolbar at the bottom|Using-the-App-ToolBar]] of the screen that you populate separately.
 See the [sample code for a split toolbar](https://github.com/commonsguy/cw-omnibus/tree/master/Toolbar/SplitActionBar2) here.

 ## Libraries